Anna Rudolf

-Anna Rudolf (born 12 November 1987) is a Hungarian chess player, chess commentator, Twitch live streamer, and YouTuber who holds the titles of International Master (IM) and Woman Grandmaster (WGM).
-She is a three-time Hungarian women's national champion and has represented Hungary at the Chess Olympiad and the European Team Chess Championship.
+Anna Rudolf (born 12 November 1987) is a Hungarian chess player, chess commentator, livestreamer, and YouTuber who holds the titles of International Master (IM) and Woman Grandmaster (WGM).
+She is a three-time Hungarian women's national chess champion and has represented Hungary at the Chess Olympiad and the European Team Chess Championship.
 She has a peak FIDE rating of 2393 and a career-best ranking of No. 71 in the world among women.

 Rudolf began playing chess with her younger sister Kata when she was four years old.
-They had success at a young age, both qualifying for the World Youth Chess Championships, where Rudolf finished in the top ten of the under-12 girls' division in 1999.
+They had success at a young age, both qualifying for the World Youth Chess Championships, where Rudolf finished in the top 10 of the under-12 girls' division in 1999.
 In Hungary, she became a three-time girls' national champion, once each at the under-12 and under-16 youth levels and the under-20 junior level.
 At the senior level, Rudolf qualified for the Woman Grandmaster title in 2007 when she reached a rating of 2300 and earned three WGM norms, including a double norm at the European Individual Women's Chess Championship, all at age 19.

 Rudolf did not qualify for the International Master title until seven years later in 2014, having earned her three IM norms years apart in 2007, 2010, and 2014, and briefly reaching the rating threshold of 2400 in 2010.
 One of her best tournament results came at the 2007 Vandœuvre Open where she had a career-best performance rating of 2541 and earned both her last WGM norm and first IM norm.
 In her career, she has defeated two Grandmasters (GM) rated above 2600, Yaroslav Zherebukh and Christian Bauer, who had ratings of 2642 and 2634 at the time of their games.

 Outside of her playing career, Rudolf is a regular chess commentator at high-profile tournaments, having worked with both Chess.com and chess24.
 She was the official commentator for the 2018 World Chess Championship together with her childhood idol Judit Polgár.
 She had started producing instructional videos for chess24 in 2013, and has co-hosted a series with fellow IM Sopiko Guramishvili where they are known respectively as Miss Strategy and Miss Tactics.
 Since 2017, Rudolf has not played any competitive chess tournaments and focused primarily on her broadcasting career.
 She launched her own Twitch channel in 2018 and also runs her own YouTube channel.